eberban/eberban/books/tour/src/basic_predicates.md

 - `[___]` represents a proposition place.
 - `[___N]` represents a property place, with N indicating which other place of the predicate the property applies to.
 If the property applies to multiple places, each place will be separated with a `,`.
+In some cases, the place structure talks about something that is not an argument but satisfies a property.
+In this case, **X** will be used instead of a number.
 - `[___N|M]` represents a relation place.
 Same thing as properties, but the `,` separate the 2 places of the relation.
 If a predicate expect a predicate with more than 2 places (rare), more `|` are used.